 Identify and describe in this proposal at least three (3) CCTC standards and three (3) use of CCTC Career Ready Practices aligned to a course or program.
-If CCTC and Career Ready Practices are not aligned, develop a plan to ensure their alignment with the CTE program.
-"Aligned" indicates that the CCTC standard listed is covered by either one or more of the state standards; "partially aligned" indicates that the CCTC standard listed is partially covered by either one or more of the state standards; and "not aligned" indicates that the CCTC standard listed is not covered by the state standards.
+If CCTC and Career Ready Practices are not aligned, develop a plan to ensure their alignment to the CTE program.
+"Aligned" indicates that the CCTC standard listed is covered by either one or more of the state standards; "partially aligned" indicates that the CCTC standards; and "not aligned" indicates that the CCTC standards; and "not aligned" indicates that the CCTC standard listed is partially covered by either one or more of the state standards; and "not aligned" indicates that the CCTC standard listed is not covered by the state standards.